Pliability and Approximating Max-CSPs: Open questions

 \section{Open questions}

+\paragraph{Dichotomy} Our results, in particular Lemma~\ref{lem:fragileIffNice}, lead us to believe that perhaps the next question has a positive answer.

+\begin{question} Does $\rCSP(\Gg)$ admit a PTAS for every $r$ if and only if $\Gg$ is fractionally-$\tw$-fragile? \end{question}

+A concrete open question concerns cographs, i.e., graphs of clique-width two: Are cographs pliable?
+More generally, are graphs of bounded clique-width pliable?
+Note that while certain techniques and results transfer from structurally sparse graphs to dense graphs (clique-width being an example), this fails for pliability as pliability is not closed under complementation since all classes of dense graphs are pliable.

-Our results, in particular Lemma~\ref{lem:fragileIffNice}, lead us to believe that perhaps $\rCSP(\Gg)$ admits a PTAS for every $r$ if and only if $\Gg$ is fractionally-$\tw$-fragile.
-Some example cases where it would be important to show hardness of approximation (or at least integrality gaps for constant levels of the Sherali Adams hierarchy) are classes of unbounded average degree or classes of 3-regular graphs with unbounded girth.
-We do not know of any examples of non-pliable classes of structures $\A$ for which $\HOM(\A,-)$ admits a PTAS.
+Some example cases where it would be important to show hardness of approximation (or at least integrality gaps for constant levels of the Sherali-Adams hierarchy) in order to shed light on Question~\ref{q:dichotomy} are classes of unbounded average degree or classes of 3-regular graphs with unbounded girth.
+In fact, we do not know of any examples of non-pliable classes of structures $\A$ for which $\HOM(\A,-)$ admits a PTAS and thus it is non inconceivable that pliability captures all tractable cases.

-Instead of PTASes one can of course ask about the existence of \emph{some} constant-factor approximation.
+\paragraph{Constant-factor approximation} Instead of PTASes one can of course ask about the existence of \emph{some} constant-factor approximation.
 For fixed signatures, $\HOM$ always admits a simple constant-factor approximation: essentially map everything randomly to the densest $r$-tuple, where $r$ is the maximum arity.
-For the general $\rCSP(\Gg)$ problem the situation is more interesting: in general (when $\Gg$ is the class of all graphs) a constant-factor approximation is impossible; on the other hand for any monotone class of bounded average, there is again a simple solution: because such classes have bounded degeneracy, the edge set can be partitioned into a constant number of trees, where the problem can be solved exactly.
+For the general $\rCSP(\Gg)$ problem the situation is more interesting: in general (when $\Gg$ is the class of all graphs) a constant-factor approximation is impossible; on the other hand for any monotone class of bounded average degree, there is again a simple solution: because such classes have bounded degeneracy, the edge set can be partitioned into a constant number of trees, where the problem can be solved exactly.
 The results of \cite{DinurPasin18} imply that if the average degree is too high, the problem is again hard.
 Can a dichotomy be shown?

-As mentioned in the introduction, both dense graphs and hyperfinite graphs can be approximated by constant-size descriptions, and in fact by constant-size random samples.
-Since $\size$-pliability also approximates with constant-size descriptions, this suggests there may be a general way to sample from such structures to give constant-time approximations (for an appropriate input model).
-In particular, can property-testing results for hyperfinite graphs be extended to fractionally-$\tw$-fragile graphs?
-This could be a way to obtain EPTASes for $\rCSPs$ with fixed alphabets.